Experiential Explanations for Reinforcement Learning: Experiment 1: MiniGrid Environment

 Table \ref{tab:correcntess-percentage} shows the percentage of correct answers for each type of explanation after the second and third episodes (the first was a control), as well as the combined average.
 Participants provided with Experiential Explanations had the highest success rate.
 Experiential Explanations were significantly higher than the no-explanation condition, validated with a logistic regression $(p < 0.05, df = 3, \chi^2 = 4.404)$.
 Experiential Explanations led to a 9.5+\% improvement over other baselines, but were not statistically significant at the same threshold.

-\textbf{RQ2: Satisfaction Survey.} For each type of explanation, we analyzed the ratings of the participants for the Likert scale questions on the satisfaction survey.
+\myparagraph{RQ3: Satisfaction Survey.} For each type of explanation, we analyzed the ratings of the participants for the Likert scale questions on the satisfaction survey.
+We include a visualization of the results in Figure \ref{fig:survey} in the Appendix.
 Experiential Explanations had the highest average scores on all dimensions, except trust.
 A one-way analysis of variance (ANOVA) followed by Tukey's honestly significant difference test revealed that the Experiential Explanations $(M=3.62, SD=1.32)$ were preferred over the Heatmaps $(M=2.42, SD=1.35)$ in completeness ($F(3, 81)= 3.032, p < 0.05$).
 Experiential Explanations $(M=3.71, SD=1.0)$ were preferred over the Heatmaps $(M=2.63, SD=1.38)$ in satisfaction($F(3, 81)= 3.106, p < 0.05$).
 Experiential Explanations $(M=4.38, SD=0.59)$ were preferred over Q-Value Explanations $(M=3.28, SD=1.01)$ and Heatmap Explanations$(M=3.0, SD=1.37)$ in the dimension of understandability ($F(3, 81)= 5.572, p < 0.05$).